 What is sharps waste and why is its disposal so important?

 “Sharps” is essentially the medical term for all materials that have sharp points and/or edges that may cause puncture wounds or cut the skin.
+Rubbish Removal Sydney CBD experts Away Today state that there is a common misconception that sharps waste disposal is just like any other rubbish, trash or junk wastes.
+However, it is dramatically different due to the dangerous nature of sharps waste and its risks.
 The majority of sharps waste comes from the billions of injections given to patients each year.
 This is understandable, since vaccinations are still the only way to treat certain diseases.

 Examples of sharps waste include: